Sunday, November 3, 2024

 Plot- The high school aged survivors of Scream are now in college and when killings start on campus, the adult survivors of the first film join them as does Cotton Weary (Liev Schreiber) the recently released man who was originally wrongly accused of killing Sidney Prescott's mother.
 New to the mix are Sidney's college boyfriend Derek (Jerry O'Connell), his best friend Mickey (Timothy Olyphant), Sidney's roommate Hallie (Elise Neal), and a local reporter who is following Gail around (Laurie Metcalfe).

-Short review- that plot was hard to write without spoilers of the first film, basically I'm only mentioning survivors from the previous film if they are on the poster for the next one especially as this is over 25 years old- the poster for Scream 2 features Sidney, Gail, and Dewey.
-Again I love this film, it is a sequel that is not a significant drop in quality from the first film and it actually features a kill that is for me one of the most terrifying kills in any slasher (the first one in the bathroom at a cinema).
+Short review- that plot was hard to write without spoilers of the first film, basically I'm only mentioning survivors from the previous film if they are on the poster for the next one- the poster for Scream 2 features Sidney, Gail, and Dewey.
+Again I love this film.
+It is a sequel that is not a significant drop in quality from the first film and it actually features a kill that is for me one of the most terrifying kills in any slasher (the first one in the bathroom at a cinema).

 New to me or not- definitely not, I saw it at the cinema and I've seen it many times.